yaoice/int32bit.github.io/_posts/2016-04-18-docker镜像仓库harbor快速部署和使用.md

 harbor_admin_password= admin

 ##By default the auth mode is db_auth, i.e. the credentials are stored in a local database.
-#Set it to ldap_auth if you want to verify a user's credentials against an LDAP server.
+#Set it to ldap_auth if you want to verify a user credentials against an LDAP server.
 auth_mode = ldap_auth

 #The password for the root user of mysql db, change this before any production use.